 In a career spanning decades, Dr. Sutton has broken through barriers both as a scholar and practitioner, and led by example a quiet revolution in how designers think about race and social justice.

 Dr. Sutton, a Broadway-performing professional musician, entered the world of design when she enrolled, as a hobby, in the interior design program at Parsons School of Design.
 Her career in architecture began when she was recruited from Parsons to Columbia University in 1968 during the heady days following a full student takeover of the university.
 At the School of Architecture (now GSAPP), a bold series of policies known as “The Experiment” not only resulted in the nation’s most successful recruitment of African American and Latinx students, but it also produced a student-led community-engaged curriculum that has become a best practice in design education.
 Dr. Sutton developed her initial exposure to emancipatory learning by earning a PhD in psychology, which became the bedrock of her justice-oriented pedagogy and practice.

-Subsequently, Dr. Sutton was the twelfth African American woman to be licensed to practice architecture, the first to be promoted to full professor of architecture, the second to be elected a Fellow in the American Institute of Architects (AIA), and the first to be president of the National Architectural Accrediting Board.
+Subsequently, Dr. Sutton became the twelfth African American woman to be licensed to practice architecture, the first to be promoted to full professor of architecture, the second to be elected a Fellow in the American Institute of Architects (AIA), and the first to be president of the National Architectural Accrediting Board.

-We were fortunate enough to speak Dr. Sutton about her perspectives on the state of design education and how it has evolved over the last five decades on Social Design Insights.
+We were fortunate enough to speak with Dr. Sutton about her perspectives on the state of design education and how it has evolved over the last five decades on Social Design Insights.
 Have a listen here.